DXC — DXC Technology Company

 1. Key Financial Results and Metrics

-- Adjusted EBIT Margin: 8.2%, slightly above guidance but down 70 basis points year-over-year due to increased investments in development and marketing.
+- Adjusted EBIT Margin: 8.2%, slightly above the high end of guidance, but down 70 basis points year-over-year due to increased investments in development and marketing.

-- Free Cash Flow: $266 million for the quarter, totaling $603 million year-to-date, on track to meet the full-year target of approximately $650 million.
+- Free Cash Flow: $266 million for the quarter, totaling $603 million year-to-date, on track for full-year guidance of approximately $650 million.

 - Book-to-Bill Ratio: 1.12 for the quarter, with a trailing 12-month ratio of 1.02, marking the fourth consecutive quarter above 1.